ryanarnell/timeline/README.md

-# timeline
+# Timeline
-Clustering in timeline modified from visjs
+Clustering in timeline modified from visjs http://visjs.org/